-South Park is an animated sitcom centered on four boys—Stan, Kyle, Cartman, and Kenny—living in a Colorado town.
-Created by Trey Parker and Matt Stone, the series is known for its profanity, dark humor, and surreal storylines.
-South Park satirizes a wide range of subjects, making it a controversial yet highly popular show.
+South Park is an animated sitcom centered on four boys—Stan, Kyle, Cartman, and Kenny—living in the fictional town of South Park, Colorado.
+Created by Trey Parker and Matt Stone, the show is known for its profanity, dark humor, and surreal storylines.
+It satirizes a wide range of subjects, from current events and celebrities to social and political issues, making it a controversial yet popular staple of Comedy Central.

-From its debut in 1997, South Park was originally produced in standard definition with a 4:3 aspect ratio.
+From its debut in 1997, the series was originally produced in standard definition with a 4:3 aspect ratio.

-South Park won the CableACE Award for Best Animated Series in 1997, which was the last year the awards were presented.
+South Park won the CableACE Award for Best Animated Series in 1997, the last year the awards were given out.

-On April 22, 1998, the second episode of season two, "Cartman's Mom Is Still a Dirty Slut", aired and earned an 8.2 rating (6.2 million viewers), setting a record as the highest-rated non-sports show in basic cable history at the time.
+On April 22, 1998, the second episode of season two, "Cartman's Mom Is Still a Dirty Slut", aired, earning an 8.2 rating (6.2 million viewers) and setting a record at the time as the highest-rated non-sports show in basic cable history.

-By June 1998, the number of households that had Comedy Central jumped from 9.1 million in 1997 to 50 million.
+By June 1998, the number of households that had Comedy Central jumped to 50 million.

 In 1998, South Park was nominated for the Emmy Award for Outstanding Animated Program.

-By the third season in 1999, South Park's series ratings began to decrease.
+By the third season in 1999, the series' ratings began to decrease, with the premiere episode drawing 3.4 million viewers.

 In 2000, South Park was nominated for the Emmy Award for Outstanding Animated Program.

-In 2000, during South Park's fourth season, episodes averaged just above 1.5 million viewers, though the season premiere garnered 22.1 million viewers.
+In 2000, the show's ratings dropped further during its fourth season, with episodes averaging just above 1.5 million viewers, although the season premiere would get 22.1 million viewers.

 In 2002, Cartman's "Hey!" was included in The Oxford Dictionary of Catchphrases.